wowaTYPO3/website-crawler/README.md

 - Automatic cleanup on interruption
 - Detailed error handling and reporting

+## System Requirements
+This script is designed for Unix-like systems (Linux, macOS).
+For Windows users, there are several options:

+1. **Use Windows Subsystem for Linux (WSL)**:
+   - Install WSL from the Microsoft Store
+   - Follow the Linux installation instructions below

+2. **Use Git Bash**:
+   - Install Git for Windows which includes Git Bash
+   - Follow the Linux installation instructions below

+3. **Use Cygwin**:
+   - Install Cygwin with the required packages
+   - Follow the Linux installation instructions below

 ## How It Works
 - The script loads configuration from `crawler_config.conf`
 - It interactively prompts for the URL of the website to crawl